Kong/kubernetes-ingress-controller/docs/guides/configuring-health-checks.md

 Now, let's send some traffic to test if this works:

-Let's send 2 reqeusts that represent a failure from upstream and the send a request for 200.
+Let's send 2 requests that represent a failure from upstream and then send a request for 200.
 Here we are using `/status/500` to simulate a failure from upstream.

 ```bash